abbwilemi/dumb-self-analyzing-car/README.md

 Camera for image capturing
 Speaker for voice output
 Sensors for distance and obstacle detection
-Arduino microcontroller
+Raspberry Pi
 Software:
 Python for AI and image recognition
 Arduino IDE for microcontroller programming
-Machine learning libraries: TensorFlow or OpenCV

 **Installation and Execution:**
 Requirements
-Arduino IDE
+Raspberry Pi
 Python 3.10+
-Libraries: OpenCV, TensorFlow, pyttsx3 (for text-to-speech synthesis) Steps to Run the Project
+Libraries: OpenCV (for text-to-speech synthesis)
+Steps to Run the Project
 Hardware Setup
 Mount the sensors, camera, and speaker on the RC car.